Selffvik/Selffvik/README.md

 - 👋 Hi, I’m Viktoria
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning in my first year of college majoring in Information Systems and Programming
+- 🌱 I’m currently learning in my second year of college majoring in Information Systems and Programming
 - 📫 How to reach me in my tg: @selffvik